Registrations

 Some rights last for as little as 3 years, many others for between 10 and 20 years and some forever if used and renewed periodically.

-Some are tailor made to protect scientific advances, others protect software, designs or creative materials - and each idea or object may be protected by overlapping IP rights.
+Some are tailor made to protect scientific advances (patents), others protect software, designs or creative materials (copyright, unregistered and registered designs) - and each idea or object may be protected by overlapping IP rights.

 Some belong, by default, to the individual who created them, others with the business that invested in them.
-Finally, some IP rights exist only once entered on a register, others exist automatically upon creation or publication.
+Finally, some IP rights exist only once entered on a register (patents, trade marks and registered designs), others exist automatically upon creation or publication (copyright, unregistered designs, confidential information / trade secrets).

 Rights needing registration versus automatic IP rights